 When you register for a course in Osiris, you will automatically be registered for the upcoming examination of that course (but always check your examination registrations in Osiris, just to be sure).
 If you want join for the re-sit (even if you did not attend the first attempt), you need to manually register for that second examination opportunity.
 Registrations will be open up until 2 weeks before the exam date.

-The study advisers for Business Information Technology are Bibian Rosink and Ellen Wassink-Kamp.
+The study adviser for Interaction Technology is Erik Bong.
 For an appointment, please go to https://ewi.planner.utwente.nl

-The administration of our programme is handled by our Educational Affairs Office.
-You can contact her by sending an email to email@example.com.
+The administration of our programme is handled by our Educational Affairs Office (Barbara), located on the 4th floor of the Citadel building.
+You can contact her by sending an email to firstname.lastname@example.org.